solana-foundation/developer-content/content/guides/token-2022/default-account-state.md

 ## Unfreeze (Thaw) Token Account

-A Token Account can be unfrozen using the `thawAccount` instruction, in the same way as with the original Token program.
+A Token Account can be unfrozen using the `thawAccount` instruction in the same way as with the original Token program.

 ```javascript